P3dr1x/clik1_node_pkg/README.md

 Now the user will be asked to choose which action to perform with the end-effector (for now only positioning and circu;ar trakjectory tracking can be ordered).
 1. If `Positioning` is chosen, user will be asked to type the desired EE pose w.r.t. the current pose of the manipulator base.
 The user has to type 7 numbers (desired position + quaternion).
 If no or invalid input is given by the user, the desired relative EE pose commanded will be `{0.45 0.0 0.36 0 0 0 1}`.
-2. If `Circular trajectory (x-z plane)` the user will be asked to insert 3 parameters of the trajectory (starting point position, radius of the trajectory and time of completion).
+2. If `Circular trajectory (x-z plane)` is chosen, the user will be asked to insert 3 parameters of the trajectory (starting point position, radius of the trajectory and time of completion).
+3. If `Polyline traejctory` is chosen, the user will be asked to input the trajectory waypoints coordinates.
+The end-effector will go in each waypoint through a linear path.
+The user can also choose the time of travel for the segments in the trajectory.

 For running the controller